paritytech/substrate-api-sidecar/README.md

 |     v17.x.x   |  Not Stable |
 |     v18.x.x   |   Pending   |

-NOTE: Node LTS (`long term support`) version's start with an even number, and odd number version's are subject to a 6 month testing period with active support before they are unsupported.
+NOTE: Node LTS (`long term support`) versions start with an even number, and odd number versions are subject to a 6 month testing period with active support before they are unsupported.
 It is recommended to use sidecar with a stable actively maintained version of node.js.

 ## Table of contents